Donders-Institute/bidscoin/docs/installation.md

 # BIDScoin installation

-BIDScoin can be installed and should work on linux, windows and, presumably, on OS-X computers (this latter option has not been tested) that satisfy the [requirements](#system-requirements)
+BIDScoin can be installed and should work on linux, windows and, presumably, on OS-X computers (this latter option has not been tested) that satisfy the [system requirements](#system-requirements)

 ## System requirements
 - python 3